Pediatric Status Epilepticus Clinical Presentation

 As the episode progresses, a motionless patient's EEG may reveal generalized or PLED-like discharges.
 This type of activity is thought to represent a burned-out form of SE.
 This conclusion is supported by cases in which positron emission tomography (PET) scanning revealed hypermetabolism of the mesiotemporal region in patients with abnormal mental status and PLED-like discharges after an episode of SE.

 Hyperthermia, respiratory compromise, hypotension, and hypoglycemia may be observed.
-If not promptly treated, these metabolic, cardiovascular, and respiratory complications can exacerbate the patient's clinical condition and neurologic deficit.
+If not promptly identified, these physiologic disturbances can significantly exacerbate the patient's clinical condition and neurologic deficit.

 Nonconvulsive status epilepticus